 Flavonoids in raw cannabis

-Flavonoids play an important role in cannabis plants.
-These pigments color plant tissue to attract pollinating species, and also to protect plants from UV rays and pathogens.
-Specific flavonoids found in cannabis include:
+Flavonoids are crucial to the benefits of cannabis.
+They are essential pigments for producing the colors needed to attract pollinating insects, and also to protect plants from UV rays and pathogens.
+Examples of flavonoids commonly found in weed include:

 - Cannflavin A

 - Cannflavin B